Showing posts with label Fort Lauderdale neighborhoods. Show all posts

 He bought about 1,200 acres in an area south of the New River and Las Olas Boulevard on the west side of Andrews Avenue.
 The Croissant Park Administration Building, site of his sales office, still sits on South Andrews Avenue and was placed on the National Register of Historic Places in 2001.
 Sales at Croissant Park were brisk; those were the boom days.
 Today asking prices for a few houses in that neighborhood are close to $500,000.

 Croissant’s plans for his subdivision included a hotel, the Croissantania (also the name of a local baseball team he may have promoted).
 Designed by architect John M. Peterman, and built by DeCato Construction Co., the 125-room hotel failed to become a reality.
 Though started in late 1925, the cost of labor and shortage of materials first slowed or delayed the hotel project; it was then halted by the 1926 hurricane.
-By the end of 1926 and several years after, G. Frank Croissant Co. was the defendant in several lawsuits over mismanagement of money and other disputes.
+By the end of 1926 and several years after, G. Frank Croissant Co. was reported by the Fort Lauderdale News as defendant in several lawsuits over mismanagement of money and other disputes.

 Some news accounts reported Croissant was worth $30 million resulting from all his real estate endeavors, but it was said he lost most of it in the 1929 stock market crash.
 He probably lost a significant portion of that fortune beforehand, in the South Florida land bust following that hurricane.